Skip to main content

 • Minimal Aging-Owner Supply Risk: Only about 8% of homes are owned by residents over 75, limiting exposure to a sudden wave of age-driven inventory that affects many older metros.

-• Tax and Ownership Incentives: Texas’s no state income tax policy, combined with the Texas Homestead Exemption, materially improves long-term ownership economics by capping assessed-value growth and potentially saving homeowners six figures over time.
+• Tax and Ownership Incentives: Texas’s no state income tax policy, combined with the Texas Homestead Exemption, materially improves long-term ownership economics by capping assessed-value growth and potentially reducing long-term tax exposure depending on property value, assessment limits, and duration of ownership.

 • Targeted Buyer Assistance: Programs such as My First Texas Home (up to 5% down-payment assistance) and the City of Austin Homebuyer Assistance Program (up to $20,000 for qualifying buyers) continue to support entry-level demand, particularly in outlying neighborhoods.